openshift-cs/rosaworkshop/rosa-workshop/rosa/5-grant_admin.md

 ##  Granting admin rights to users

 #### Granting cluster-admin rights
-Cluster admin rights are not automatically granted to any new users that you add to the cluster.
-If there are new users that you want to grant this level of privilege to you will need to manually add it to each user.
+Cluster admin rights are not automatically granted users that you add to the cluster.
+If there are users that you want to grant this level of privilege to you will need to manually add it to each user.
 Let's start off with granting it to ourselves using the GitHub username we just created for the cluster.
 There are two ways to do this; either from the ROSA CLI or the OCM web UI.

 1. Via `rosa` CLI
     1. Assuming you are the user who created the cluster, you can grant cluster-admin to a user (or our GitHub user) by running

-        `rosa grant user cluster-admin --user <idp_user_name> --cluster=<cluster_name>`
+            rosa grant user cluster-admin --user <idp_user_name> --cluster=<cluster_name>

     1. Verify that we were added as a cluster-admin by running

-        `rosa list users --cluster=<cluster-name>`
+            rosa list users --cluster=<cluster-name>

         You should see your GitHub ID of the user listed.